Privacy rights

 We must also take reasonable steps to make you aware (before or at the time of collecting):

-• why we are collecting it
+• why we are collecting it, and

-• who we will give it to―if it is our usual practice to give it to someone outside the agency.
+• who we will give it to, if it is our usual practice to give it to someone outside the agency.

-Storing personal information
+Storing your information

 When a government agency stores information, we must protect it from misuse, including unauthorised: